Edgar Cayce on spiritual growth

-The Edgar Cayce readings emphasize the spiritual nature of humankind.
-However, because of the demands of life we frequently overlook the truest part of ourselves, which is our connection to spirit.
+Perhaps because of the demands of earthly life, we frequently overlook the truest part of ourselves, which is our connection to spirit.
 Although we possess physical bodies and mental attitudes, ultimately our deepest connection is to our spiritual source.